-UPDATE: (Jan.18, 2018) – A new study published in the medical journal ‘Modern Rheumatology‘ warns that the arthritis drug increase the risk of blood loss for patients undergoing knee replacement surgery.
+UPDATE: (Jan.18, 2018) – A new study published in the medical journal ‘Modern Rheumatology‘ warns that Actemra increase the risk of blood loss for patients undergoing knee replacement surgery.

 Actemra (tocilizumab), developed by Genentech (a member of the Roche group), was approved by the U.S. Food & Drug Administration (FDA) in 2010 to treat the following conditions: